 Fresno Grizzlies Game Notes at San Jose

 The Grizzlies and Giants continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from Excite Ballpark.
-Grizzlies RHP Case Williams and Giants RHP Eric Silva are the probable starters.
+Grizzlies LHP Evan Shawver and Giants RHP Keaton Winn are the probable starters.

-CASE CLOSED: Tonight, the Grizzlies will hand the ball to righty Case Williams.
-The 20-year old is one of three returning pitchers to the Fresno staff after joining the club in the back half of the 2021 season.
-Williams enters his third professional season with the Colorado Rockies organization despite starting last year in the Cincinnati Reds system.

-In 2021, he split the season between the Daytona Tortugas (Cincinnati Reds) and Grizzlies.
-Williams started 2021 in Daytona, appearing in 12 games, 11 for starts.
-He went 2-5 with a 5.74 ERA over 47 innings.
-Williams was traded back to the Colorado Rockies on July 28, 2021.
-The Reds received RHP Mychal Givens and the Rockies got Williams and RHP Noah Davis.
-He was assigned to Fresno and finished the season with the Grizzlies.
-Williams went 1-3 with a 5.72 ERA over seven games with six going for starts.
-In 28.1 frames, he fanned 17 batters and had a good overall second half of the season.
-Read more about Case Williams' bio on Page 2.
+FROM BEARCAT TO BEAR: Tonight, the Grizzlies will hand the ball to lefty Evan Shawver.
+The 22-year old was drafted by the Rockies in the 7th round of the 2021 draft out of the University of Cincinnati.
+In 2021 for the Bearcats, Shawver posted a 2.72 ERA in 46.1 innings.
+The year prior, Shawver recorded 35 strikeouts in 22.2 frames with a 1.59 ERA in a shortened 2020 season.
+In his first season with Cincinnati, Shawver fanned 69 batters over 61.2 innings.
+He is a product of Marion L. Steele High School in Amherst, Ohio (also known as Amherst Steele).
+Shawver holds the Amherst Steele career record for strikeouts with 316 in 191 frames, going 21-8 with a 0.77 ERA.
+As a senior, he struck out 122 batters in 61.1 innings with a 0.11 ERA.
+He was named the 2018 Division I Player of the Year by the Ohio High School Baseball Coaches Association and Lorain County Mr. Baseball.
+Read more about the lefty on Page 2.

 GIANT AMOUNT OF MATCHUPS: The Grizzlies and Giants continue their first series tonight against one another since meeting in September for the 2021 Low-A West Championship series.
 This season, the two clubs will play 30 times against one another with 18 of those contests being held in San Jose.
 Last season, the two clubs faced each other 33 total times with three of those games being in the playoffs.
 Despite being swept by the Giants, the Grizzlies won the regular season battle 16-14 and went 8-5 at Excite Ballpark.